senseilein/code-quiz-javascript/pseudocode.md

     IF time <= 0:
         * ASSIGN `time` the value of 00
-        * HIDE the questionDiv and display the endScreen > add a class of "hide" to questionDiv.classList and remove the class of "hide" to endScreen.classList
+        * HIDE the questionScreen and display the endScreen > add a class of "hide" to questionScreen.classList and remove the class of "hide" to endScreen.classList

        ELSE (IF time is still > 0):
             IF there are still questions available in the questions array:
                 * THEN REPEAT step 2 with the following question (generate the next question and associated answer)
        ELSE:
             * STOP timer
-            * HIDE the questionDiv and display the endScreen
+            * HIDE the questionScreen and display the endScreen
-                * ADD a class of "hide" to questionDiv.classList * * REMOVE the class of "hide" to endScreen.classList
+                * ADD a class of "hide" to questionScreen.classList * * REMOVE the class of "hide" to endScreen.classList

 ### NOW ON DIV #end-screen (need to develop)